deckhouse/virtualization/docs/USER_GUIDE.md

   - Possible problems:
     - There is no suitable node to start.
     - There is not enough CPU or memory on suitable nodes.
-    - Namespace or project quotas have been exceeded.
   - Diagnostics:
     - If the startup is delayed, check `.status.conditions`, the `type: Running` condition